 Historically, Medicare taxes have been imposed only on “earned” income—wages earned by employees and net income from self-employment.
 Medicare taxes were never paid on “unearned” income—investment or rental income.
 However, this is scheduled to change.
-Starting in 2013, a new 3.8% Medicare tax will be imposed on investment and rental income earned by higher income taxpayers.
+Starting in 2013, a 3.8% Medicare tax will be imposed on investment and rental income earned by higher income taxpayers.
 The funds from the tax will be used to help pay for the nation’s financially troubled Medicare program.
 This is a major change in the tax law that will affect many landlords.
 For higher income taxpayers, it will make rental property a less attractive investment than it used to be.
 Here are the basics about the new tax you should understand now.

-The new tax applies only to people with relatively high incomes.
+The additional tax applies only to people with relatively high incomes.
 If you’re single, you must pay the tax only if your adjusted gross income (AGI) is over $200,000.
 Married taxpayers filing jointly must have an AGI over $250,000 to be subject to the tax.
 Your adjusted gross income is the number on the bottom of your IRS Form 1040.
 It consists of your income from almost all sources, including wages, interest income, dividend income, income from certain retirement accounts, capital gains, alimony received, rental income, royalty income, and unemployment compensation, reduced by certain “above the line” deductions such as IRA contributions and one-half of self-employment taxes.

 The new Medicare tax is imposed only on a taxpayer’s net investment income.
 Investment income consists of interest, dividends, royalties, annuities, and rents not derived from an active trade or business, any other gain from a passive trade or business, and taxable gains from the sale or other disposition of investment property.